Governance

 Management

 In October 2021, Matthias Grolier joined the Musée du Louvre as Chief of Staff to the President-Director.
-Working closely with the museum’s departments, he was notably responsible for designing and implementing the Musée du Louvre’s territorial and international strategy, overseeing major projects, and supervising partnerships.
-During these four years, he led the organization of the Paris 2024 Olympic and Paralympic Games across the Louvre and Tuileries national domain and worked closely on the design and launch of the “Louvre – New Renaissance” project.
+In close collaboration with the museum’s directions, he was notably responsible for developing and implementing the Musée du Louvre’s regional and international strategy, overseeing major projects, and supervising partnerships.

 Board